Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Understanding How a Valium Overdose Can Happen

-When taken as prescribed, there should not generally be a risk of overdose.
+When taken as prescribed, there should not generally be a risk of overdose with this drug.
 However, this depression of the CNS can become dangerous if you take too much of a benzodiazepine, abuse benzodiazepines, or mix a benzodiazepine with other drugs that may have stacking effects.

-Researchers say adults typically take up to 10 mg of Valium every six to 12 hours.[9]
-That means adults typically take 20 mg of Valium during a day.
-While no amount of Valium has been identified with causing an overdose in everyone, researchers do know that overdoses typically involve a massive amount of the drug, such as 500 mg to 2,000 mg at one time.[10]
+Researchers say adults typically take between 2mg and 10mg of Valium between two and four times a day.
+While no amount of Valium has been identified as causing an overdose in everyone, overdoses typically involve a massive amount of the drug, such as 500 mg to 2,000 mg at one time.[10]

 Mixing Valium with other substances can dramatically change the math.
-Researchers say overdose risks rise when people combine their drugs with central nervous system depressants like opioids or alcohol.[6]
+Overdose risks rise when people combine their drugs with other CNS depressants like opioids or alcohol.
 It’s impossible to predict how much Valium you can take while drinking.
 No amount is truly safe.

 What Are the Signs & Symptoms of Overdosing on Valium?